Grade 4 Leadership: Servant Leadership Squad

 Music Enrichment with Mrs. Sarah Schaub

-Saint John XXIII Choir: Choir will be starting up on Wednesday, September 26th during lunch recess.
-Choir will be for all interested grade 3 and 4 students.
+Saint John XXIII Choir: Choir will be for all interested grade 3 and 4 students.
 In the new year, any interested grade 2 students will be invited to join the choir.
 The choir will perform at school concerts and celebrations, as well as participating in the Fort Saskatchewan Music Festival.
 The choir will focus on learning healthy vocal technique and will mostly sing a repertoire of folk songs and sacred songs.

 Come play the tone chimes!
 St John XXIII will also have a tone chime ensemble for interested grade 4 students.
-Rehearsals will begin on Friday, October 12th at lunch recess.
+Rehearsals will be at lunch recess.
 The Tone Chime Ensemble will perform at concerts, school celebrations as well as participating in the Fort Saskatchewan Music Festival.

 Drumming: This year, Mrs. Schaub started a drum ensemble using donated pails from Home Hardware.
 Our students loved it and sounded amazing!